How to engage your prospect in 2 easy sentences

 Hopefully you’re knowledgeable and positive, and possibly even excited about your company and it’s products.
 You might be really, really knowledgeable about all your services and the nuts and bolts of how your products work.

-So theoretically then, the more you can get to tell them, the better yes?
+So theoretically then, the more you can tell them, the better yes?
 Tell them about all the wonderful things, you, your company and your products can do?

 No. Really No.